 One representative from Sage’s fiscal agent;

-One representative of circulating schools;

 Three representatives of public libraries serving fewer than 5,000 people;

 Two representatives of public libraries serving between 5,000 and 15,000 people;

 Two representatives of public libraries serving over 15,000 people;

-6. One representative of academic libraries;

-One representative of resource-sharing partner institutions and special libraries.
+One representative of academic libraries, circulating schools, resource-sharing partner institutions, and special libraries.

+Additional Council representatives over the minimum 9 listed above, up to 13, would be considered as representatives from any of the classifications, as long as it doesn’t become disproportionately distributed.

 The Sage Systems Administrator shall be an ex-officio, non-voting representative of the User Council.

 Apportionment of representatives among classifications shall be reviewed annually by the User Council.
 If the Council or individual members determine that reapportionment is needed, apportionment of representatives among classifications may be revised by amending these bylaws using the process delineated in Article X Amendment of Bylaws.